 Half-shell helmets are all designed with ventilation in mind.
 The vents of a mountain bike helmet are typically in the form of large ports in the outer shell and foam liner that allow air to flow directly to the head.
 Many helmets also incorporate air channels that allow the air to flow over the head from front to back to further enhance the ventilating properties of the helmet.

 Not all ventilation systems are created equal, and some helmets keep your head much cooler than others.
-Interestingly, we've found that a helmet's ventilation is not directly related to the number of vents that it has, instead the effectiveness is more related to the placement of the vents and overall design of the system.
+Interestingly, we've found that a helmet's ventilation is not directly related to the number of vents that it has; instead the effectiveness is more related to the placement of the vents and overall design of the system.
 If you live and ride in an especially hot area, you'll probably be happier and more comfortable with a helmet that has better ventilation.
 If you live in a cooler climate, then ventilation may be less of a concern, but even in the cold, it can get a little bit steamy on a long climb, and you'll still appreciate good ventilation.

 Half-shell helmets are being designed with more features to enhance your riding experience or improve their protection.
 Examples of these features are adjustable visors, rotational impact protection systems, goggle clips, ventilation, GoPro and light mounts, crash detection sensors, and ways to hold your sunglasses when not in use.
 Features are great, but only as long as they are actually functional and useful while out on the trail.
 Overall, we believe that a rotational impact protection system is a great feature to have that may enhance your protection.
-The price of these systems has come down over the years and nowadays it only costs a little bit more to get a helmet with MIPS or a similar system, we feel it is worth the extra money.
+The price of these systems has come down over the years, and nowadays it only costs a few dollars more to get a helmet with MIPS or a similar system.
+We feel it is worth the extra money.